So You Want to Make Games

 Giving advice is risky business, and I’m certainly not a graybeard eager to tell young people what to do with their lives.
 That said, spending few years building games gave me a certain perspective I would like to share here.
 It’s subjective and very much focused on the mobile market.
 But you may find it useful if you consider building games as your future career, of course if you want to have a business, you should also learn about taxes and filling out the 1099 MISC could be the first step towards this.

 The mobile economy

 When I decided to work on mobile games back in 2011, smartphones were already popular but the mobile revolution was only beginning.
 Flash games on Facebook generated massive profits, but ever since Steve Jobs announced that Flash won’t be supported on the iPhone, the writing has been on the wall.
 By early 2012 the industry was in full transition to mobile.

 Fast forward to 2017 and nobody remembers Flash games of even the best online bingo on Facebook anymore.
 Meanwhile, the mobile market exploded in size.
 Large companies such as EA and Activision Blizzard recognized the potential of smartphones.
 Ease of publishing encouraged thousands of indie developers to join.
 Thanks to Steam, the Cambrian explosion of indie games has also reached the PC.

 According to Pocket Gamer between 100-1000 new games are submitted to the AppStore daily.
 Let’s follow Gamasutra and round it to 500.
 Also, let’s assume only 1% of them are good (I think this percentage is higher).
 That gives about 5 decent titles being submitted every day.

-All of this is a long way to say that the gaming industry is extremely competitive today, much more than it was just 6 years ago.
+All of this is a long way to say that the gaming industry is extremely competitive today, much more than it was just 6 years ago and that’s why people also use products as jeeter juice cartridge to help them with the stress of this work.
 Of course there are success stories that fire up the imagination.
 Supercell valuations are mind boggling, and so are the company’s profits.